 - Use of validated assessment tools and strategies for growth

-- Intimate class size for high degree of engagement with peers
+- High degree of engagement with peers

 - Networking with leaders from across the nation to gain ongoing support

 - Evidence-based content developed by expert faculty that serve in nursing leadership roles

 A blend of asynchronous prework and live sessions to build upon learning.
 Prework will require approximately 3.5 hours of content.
 Session details available within the AONL online learning platform.

 - Day 2: 11:00 a.m.-4:00 p.m.
 CT

 This course is designed for nurses without a formal authority who desire to strengthen their leadership competencies in their current role; including roles such as charge nurse, professional development, clinical nurse specialists, supervisors and project managers.